solarmon/RGBtoHDMI/README.md

 * Use the Raspberry Pi Zero +3.3V regulator
 * Optional delay on PiCLK signal
 * Support for FlashFloppy OSD
+* Uses an SMD socket header for the Raspberry Pi Zero

 **Note**: The optional delay circuit for the PiCLK signal does not seem to do anything, so it is redundant and not required.
 It will be removed from future versions.